 Students who have attempted 12 or more transferable semester credit hours of college-level credit at another college or university but who have not received a bachelor’s degree are considered transfer students.
 These 12 hours of transferable semester credit will not include developmental, vocational or technical coursework.
-Students earning college-level credit hours while in high school are considered freshman; once 12 or more additional transferable credit hours are accumulated after high school graduation a student would apply as a transfer.
+Students earning college-level credit hours while in high school are considered as first-time in college and should apply as a freshman; once 12 or more additional transferable credit hours are accumulated after high school graduation a student would apply as a transfer.
 Transient students are those who take courses at TWU for transfer to another institution and are therefore non-degree applicants.
 Transfer students may be admitted under one of the two following categories: Assured Admission or Regular Admission.

 Students applying to TWU are expected to disclose academic information fully and honestly as stipulated on the ApplyTexas application for admission.
 Failure to disclose all colleges and/or universities attended will subject the student to disciplinary action and possible dismissal.
 Students on academic suspension will not be admitted to Texas Woman’s University until the suspension period has lapsed.